Kristina01111000/Drws_site/README.md

 Likert scale best option: wp forms pro, wpforms does not allow users to see the results :( look for other options

 most of them don't allow users to see the results
--> need to tryuquiz to see if it works
+-> need to tryuquiz to see if it works -> same issue as teh othet ones :(